Forest Finns: Contemporary acceptance

 In Denmark–Norway (Norway was then part of a union), the situation was somewhat similar.
 The Dano-Norwegian authorities in Copenhagen were allegedly in favor of the de facto immigration and their slash-and-burn agriculture due to the relatively high yields of rye production, compared to traditional Norwegian staples.
 However, from the middle of the 17th century the locals communicated their dissatisfaction with the newcomers, and in 1648 King Frederick III issued a "decree on the Forest Finns" (Norwegian: Forordning om skogfinner), an ultimatum which provided they either return to Sweden or accept the same taxation as the native Norwegians.

 Despite new legislation by 1673, immigration continued, and by 1686 the authorities responded by arranging the Forest Finn Census (Norwegian: Finnemanntallet) – at the time probably the most detailed census in Norway.
 It not only included men, but also women and children of the Forest Finn population.
 The 1686 census still exists and provides valuable information about the extent of the immigration to Norway at that time, and a total of 1,225 people (including 160 of mixed Finnish-Norwegian descent) were accounted for.
 Furthermore, most of them were in fact second or third generation descendants of immigrants from Savonia.

 During the next centuries, the opportunities for their traditional slash-and-burn method declined.
-Societal advances including a changing emphasis on pasture based agricultural models, improvements in education and communications altered the foundations on which Forest Finn's lifestyle depended.
-Over time, keeping livestock and other domesticated animals for food gradually became an important part of the Forest Finns' livelihood.
+Societal advances, including a changing emphasis on pasture-based agricultural models, improvements in education and communications, altered the foundations on which the Forest Finn’s lifestyle depended.
+Over time, keeping livestock and other domesticated animals for food gradually became an important part of the Forest Finns’ livelihood.
 As the value of timber increased, forestry as a trade of its own became profitable to both the Forest Finns and others alike.

 Dependence upon the slash-and-burn method slowly declined in the 19th century because of the new economic realities.
 The building of an education system and the development of communication sped this decline.
 Long-term pressure to adapt, and the influence of intermixing with the extant Scandinavian populations in concert with economic and societal change led to the eventual loss of their identity as Forest Finns.